LVerhulst4321/PlanZ/Documentation/User_Documentation/creating_assigning_and_scheduling_sessions.md

    not useful to have folks suggesting new session ideas the day before the con.
    - Sometimes, cons have a brainstorming process, but they manage it outside of PlanZ.
 Maybe your ConCom really loves Google forms or something.
 That's totally fine, but in that case you'll want to get those suggestions into PlanZ for subsequent parts of the scheduling process.
-To do taht, you'll want to enter those suggestions manually, as we discuss in point 2, below.
+To do that, you'll want to enter those suggestions manually, as we discuss in point 2, below.
 2. The other approach is that Programming comes up with a list of sessions and manually enters them in to PlanZ using the "Create New Session" feature: